unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 9 (5,000 XP)

-**_Innate Techcasting_**.
-The glabrezu’s Techcasting ability is Intelligence (spell save DC 16).
-The glabrezu can innately cast the following spells, requiring no material components:
+**_Innate Tekcasting_**.
+The glabrezu’s Tekcasting ability is Intelligence (tek skill save DC 16).
+The glabrezu can innately cast the following tek skills, requiring no material components:

-At will: _darkness_, _detect magic_, _dispel magic_
+At will: _darkness_, _detect tek_, _dispel tek_
 1/day each: _confusion_, _fly_, _power word stun_

-**_Magic Resistance_**.
-The glabrezu has advantage on saving throws against spells and other tek effects.
+**_Tek Resistance_**.
+The glabrezu has advantage on saving throws against tek skills and other tek effects.

 **Actions**

 **_Multiattack_**.
 The glabrezu makes four attacks: two with its pincers and two with its fists.
-Alternatively, it makes two attacks with its pincers and casts one spell.
+Alternatively, it makes two attacks with its pincers and casts one tek skill.

 **_Pincer_**. _Melee Weapon Attack:_ +9 to hit, reach 10 ft., one target. _Hit:_ 16 (2d10 + 5) bludgeoning damage.
 If the target is a Medium or smaller creature, it is grappled (escape DC 15).
 The glabrezu has two pincers, each of which can grapple only one target.